MALIKA-IF/airbnb-clone-project/README.md

 property management:the app manage all properties and describe product booking system     :the app manage the booking system for every users and properties user interfaces    : the app had a very clearly and professional design and interfaces that simplify bookings system for each users

+API Security :

+authentication:only the authenticated users can access authorization :only the authorized users can access to any API rate limiting :Rate limiting helps protect APIs from brute force attacks

+*security is crucial for each key area of the project beacause safeguard the project from potential attacks.